JonathanCauchon/Contra-DC/index.md

-# Contra-directional Coupler Model Main Documentation
+# ContraDC Class Main Documentation

 Chirp your CDC, engineer your response.